BAKAOLC/DuckovCustomModel/README_EN.md

 1. Open the model selection interface (default key: `\`)
 2. Select "AI Character" from the target type dropdown menu
-3. Select the AI character to configure (or select "All AI Characters" to set the default model)
+3. Select the AI character to configure (or select "All AI Characters" to set default configuration items)
 4. Browse and select the model to apply
 5. Configuration will be automatically saved to `UsingModel.json`